ibm-cloud-docs/power-iaas/powervs-public-network-setup.md

 Complete the following steps to locate the private IP address of the NLB that you created in [Step 2: Create NLB](#create-nlb).

-If you have not created an NLB, create an NLB in route mode.
+If you have not created an NLB, create an NLB in the route mode.
 For instructions, see [Step 2: Create NLB](#create-nlb).
 {: note}

 1. Log in to the [IBM Cloud catalog](https://cloud.ibm.com/catalog){: external} with your IBM credentials.